rayvalfs/multilingual_login/README.md

 4. **content_KR** : Korean
 5. **content_CN** : Chinese

-Each DIV containsc content in that language.
+Each DIV contains content in that language.
 Initially the DEV with the default language (content_EN) is displayed (using CSS *display:"block"*) and the others have the display attribute set to "none".

 There are HTML buttons at the top of the form to select one of the five supported langauges.

-These toggle the visibility of the various DIVs in order to display the selected language.
+Javascript code associated with the buttons toggles the visibility of the various DIVs in order to display the selected language.

 ### Javascript object with key/value pairs  ###